-Description: The Conductance maxtrix represents the energy transfer between the conductor and its surroundings, including the return path.
+The Conductance maxtrix represents the energy transfer between the conductor and its surroundings, including the return path.
 Conductance includes dielectric and radiation losses, as well as any DC conductance.

-Notes: The conductance matrix is optional.
-Simulation tools shall use 0.0 Siemens for all entries if this matrix is not present.
+The conductance matrix is optional.
+Simulation tools shall use

+0.0 Siemens for all entries if this matrix is not present.

-Do NOT use Siemens/meter as this is the total value and includes the length of this section.
+When the Section or N_section subparameters use the "Mult" variable then DO NOT USE siemens/meter as this is the total value and includes the length of this section.